 - The school maintains an attendance record on the student.
 The school requires a 80 percent (80%) completion of class hours and/or demonstration in proficiency in order to receive a certificate of completion from the course.
 If your attendance approaches 80%, you will be notified that your academic standard may be in jeopardy and you could be placed on probation.
 If you meet the attendance requirement in the next thirty days you will be removed from probation.
-If you fail to correct your attendance problem you will be dismissed from the school.
-If dismissed from the school, you will be required to request reinstatement which cannot be done for a minimum period of 60 days.
+If you fail to correct your attendance problem you will be required to request reinstatement which cannot be done for a minimum period of 60 days.
 You may be required to provide proof that the problem that caused your chronic absenteeism has been resolved.
 Tardiness is defined as showing up more than ten minutes late for the beginning of a class.
 Tardiness without legitimate reason on more than three different occasions will be considered as one unexcused absence. - Students are expected to be on time and attend all scheduled classes.
 Documentation of the reason for the absences is required for a student returning to class after an absence.
 Classes missed by a student will be made up prior to graduation.
-The final week of the term is devoted to make-up and additional topics at the request of the students. - Students who leave early are expected to seek acknowdgement from the instructor.
+The final week of the term is devoted to make-up and additional topics at the request of the students. - Students who leave earlty are expected to seek acknowdgement from the instructor.
 Make up time may need to be scheduled as this impacts learning